 Things are not as important as people, but we must still be intentional with our possessions.
 I’m not a minimalist, but sometimes I’d like to be.
 I find that I can easily become overwhelmed by my things.
 Here are a few “things” that I find less overwhelming as I become more intentional with them.

 Over the past few years, I’ve become much more intentional when I shop for clothes.
 First, I simplified by better defining my style – particularly that I prefer more modest fashion that appropriately covers me no matter how I move, lean, or sit.
 Second, I pay more attention to which colors and styles spark joy for me so that I actually wear what I buy on a regular basis.
 Third, I no longer limit my shopping to steeply discounted items.
 Instead I focus on buying a handful of higher-quality pieces each year that fit my style and budget.

 We bought a fixer-upper again.
-After almost six months, it’s beginning to feel like home.
-But we have seemingly unlimited remodeling ideas and a very limited budget that relies solely on savings rather than loans.
+After about six months, it began to feel like home.
+But we still have seemingly unlimited remodeling ideas and a very limited budget that relies solely on savings rather than loans.
 Thus we have to be intentional with our remodeling projects – both in scope and sequence.